jimmc414/code_lens_llm/readme.md

 ## Overview

 CodeLensLLM is a tool designed to analyze Python codebases and extract function and class signatures using Abstract Syntax Trees (AST).
-This tool is particularly valuable for developers working with Large Language Models (LLMs) who need to efficiently analyze and describe large Python codebases while maximizing limited context windows.
+This tool is of value for developers working with Large Language Models (LLMs) who need to efficiently analyze and describe large Python codebases while maximizing limited context windows.
+This program would facilitate a pre-read of a codebase for an LLM.
+Tokens used for this summarization are about 10% of the size of the code base if it were passed in as text.

 ### Key Features
 - Extracts function and method signatures using AST parsing